-- Clean your microwave often with a cloth or sponge and soap and water. - Don't put anything metal or metallic in the microwave, such as silverware, foil, teabags with staples attached or pots. - Don't run the microwave when there is nothing inside, as this will burn out the motor.
+- Clean your microwave often with a cloth or sponge and soap and water. - Don't put anything metal or metallic in the microwave (e.g., silverware, foil, teabags with staples attached, or pots). - Don't run the microwave without anything inside, as this will burn out the motor.